yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 title: Voronoi segmentation
 zenodo_link: https://zenodo.org/record/3362976/files/B2.zip
 questions:
-  - How to use Galaxy for Voronoi Segmentation?
+  - How do I partition an image into regions based on which object they are nearest to (Voronoi Segmentation)?
-  - How should images be prepared before applying Voronoi segmentation?
+  - How should images be preprocessed before applying Voronoi segmentation?
+  - How can I extract a single channel from an image?
+  - How can I overlay two images?
   - How can Voronoi segmentation be used to analyze spatial relationships and divide an image into distinct regions based on proximity?
 objectives:
-  - "What Galaxy tools can I use to perform Voronoi Segmentation in Galaxy."
+  - How to perform Voronoi Segmentation in Galaxy.
+  - How to extract a single channel from an image.
+  - How to overlay two images.
+  - How to count objectives in a layer map.
 time_estimation: 1H
 key_points:
-- The take-home messages
-- They will appear at the end of the tutorial
+- Voronoi segmentation is a simple algorithm, chosen to give a starting point for working with image segmentation
+- This tutorial exemplifies how a Galaxy workflow can be applied to data from entirely different domains.
 requirements:
   -
     type: "internal"